 Sea Mar Community Health Center's Family Nurse Practitioner Residency began in October of 2015 with its inaugural residents, Lindsey Parden and Susan Taylor.
 The goals for the Nurse Practitioner Residency program are to further enhance and develop the clinical skills, education, and confidence of new nurse practitioners to prepare them for the complexities and rigors of working within Federally Qualified Health Centers (FQHCs).
 The program emphasizes interdisciplinary medicine and patient-centered, culturally competent care, with exposure to medically and socially complex patients.
 Skills to encourage retention and prevent burnout are an integral part of the residency program and the program has twice a month “Residency Wellness Sessions” to teach these skills.

 The residency program is located at Sea Mar’s Seattle medical clinic in the South Park neighborhood.
 Sea Mar has long been invested in education, with its satellite site of the Swedish Family Medicine Residency at Cherry Hill welcoming two new residents per year to the Seattle clinic since 1987 and a multitude of community and youth programs.
-Sea Mar will be starting its first Sea Mar sponsored Family Medicine Residency program in Snohomish County, which will be based at Sea Mar’s Marysville clinic.
-Upon completion of the accreditation process the Sea Mar Marysville Family Medicine Residency program will welcome its first class of residents in June 2017.
+Sea Mar has also started its first Sea Mar sponsored Family Medicine Residency program in Snohomish County, which is based at Sea Mar’s Marysville clinic.
+The Sea Mar Marysville Family Medicine Residency program welcomed its first class of residents in June 2017.

 Sea Mar is one of the largest FQHCs in Washington.
 The Nurse Practitioner Residency program is designed to increase the number of high-quality family nurse practitioners working in FQHCs, especially in more rural areas that have limited access to primary care providers.
 The ideal nurse practitioner resident at Sea Mar is a bilingual and bicultural recently graduated family nurse practitioner, who intends to practice in a FQHC.